ug-cp/fast_samd21_tc/README.md

 # tc5timerinterrupt -- TC5 timer library for SAMD21 (e. g.
-Arduino MKRZERO)
+Arduino MKR Zero)

 This library allows using the TC5_Handler routine triggered by the TC5 timer on SAMD21 (e. g.
-Arduino MKRZERO).
+Arduino MKR Zero).

 It is possible to trigger very fast (a few microsends, e. g.
 8 us = 8e-6 s).

 ## Tested

-It was tested on SAMD21 (Arduino MKRZERO).
+It was tested on SAMD21 (Arduino MKR Zero).

 ## Usage